-How to keep your partnership on the right track and avoid conflict.
+How to keep your partnership on the right track and avoid clashes

 Entrepreneurs rarely choose to embark on their start-up journey without a partner.
 Two heads are usually better than one when it comes to managing the risks, challenges, and opportunities a new venture offers.
 But no partnership is immune to conflict, especially in the start-up world.
-As revealed by Harvard Business School professor Noam Wasserman in his book The Founders Dilemma, 65 per cent of ‘high potential’ start-ups fail as a result of co-founder conflict.
+In his book The Founders Dilemma, Harvard Business School professor Noam Wasserman noted that 65% of ‘high potential’ start-ups fail as a result of co-founder conflict.

-Occasionally, a fallout can occur for reasons outside of anyone’s control and when only a crystal ball could have avoided an unexpected issue.
-However, having worked with many entrepreneurs, we know that most examples of conflict could have been avoided, so here are five tips to help you keep your partnership on the right track:
+Occasionally, a fallout can occur for reasons outside anyone’s control, when only a crystal ball could have avoided an unexpected issue.
+However, having worked with many entrepreneurs, we know that most conflicts could have been avoided, so here are five tips to help you keep your partnership on the right track:

 1. Talk frankly about your relationship

 A partnership based on assumptions will inevitably cause problems further down the line, especially if you’re going into business with a friend or family member.
 It’s therefore vital that co-founders start by having a frank and open discussion about their relationship and what they want it to look like in business terms.
 Don’t leave any stone unturned and keep any emotional ties at arm’s length so that everything is discussed on a commercial basis.

 2. Review ‘founder stage’ documentation

 This documentation will depend on the nature, size and value of your business but, as a guide, should cover IP ownership, job titles, service terms and remuneration, how equity will be split, vesting/leaver provisions, and a framework for decision making that avoids deadlock scenarios.